mithril-security/blindai/docs/docs/security/remote_attestation.md

 - Measurement of the code and data in the enclave.
 - A hash of the public key in the ISV (independent software vendor) certificate presented at enclave initialization time.
 - The Product ID and the Security Version Number (SVN) of the enclave.
-- Attributes of the enclave (defining if it is in debug moded for instance).
+- Attributes of the enclave (defining if it is in debug mode for instance).
-- 64 bytes of user data included in the reportdata of the `REPORT`.
+- 64 bytes of user data included in the `REPORTDATA` of the `REPORT`.

 Quote's information : `MRENCLAVE`, `REPORT`, `MRSIGNER`